vorpalnet/blade/services/proxy-balancer/README.md

 - `session:passthru = false` — the balancer remains in the dialog as a full B2BUA.

-Provisional responses: real 18x ringing from the legs is relayed upstream (per-leg observer on the fan-out primitives), on top of an immediate 180 sent when the fork starts so the caller hears ringback before any leg responds.
+Provisional responses: real 18x ringing from the dialogs is relayed upstream (per-dialog observer on the fan-out primitives), on top of an immediate 180 sent when the fork starts so the caller hears ringback before any dialog responds.

 ## Maven Coordinates